 "A wilder side of Iceland alongside the Eco Companion team!"

 Eco Companion is proud to put together a very special one time adventure, departing February 26th 2020, giving you the chance to escape the masses and discover a wilder side to Iceland!
-This tour is led personally by Max Sinclair, founder of Eco Companion and two EC Journalists; Margarita Samsonova, sustainability activist & conservationist and Tom Grond, travel and adventure blogger.
+This tour is led personally by Max Sinclair, founder of Eco Companion and two of our EC Journalists: Tom Grond and Haley Dasovich.
+Tom is a travel and adventure blogger who's had the chance to travel to over 100 destinations and loves to shine a light on beautiful parts of the world that have lost favour like most recently, Syria and Iraq.
+Haley is a YouTube Extraordinaire, with over 500k subscribers (and always happy to share her recipe for success!) with a life long passion for traveling and adventuring.

 - Have at least 4 separate opportunities to see the northern lights either from a remote location in the wilderness or even from a rooftop hot tub!